swainechen/chenlab-training/websites/gis-aws/content/15-AWSCLI-intro/02-IntroToAWSCli.md

 aws ec2 describe-key-pairs
 ```

 The above commands may fail when a region is not specified, or there may be a permissions error as it requires your AWS credentials to access other AWS resources such as EC2, S3, and so on.
+You can enter this information manually.
+If you are using Event Engine for this workshop, you can copy the information on the Console page and paste it instead.

 For general use, the **aws configure** command is the fastest way to set up your AWS CLI installation.